keerthanakuruvella/Keerthana-capway-code/README.md

 - You do not have to make any links work.
 Set all links to "javascript:void(0);"
 - For the input field that appears in the first section, make it so that entering in an email and submitting clears the field.
 - Use `background-image` to set all images instead of the IMG tag.
 Enter image should be set to fit within the tag that you are using to set the background to.
 - In the Get to Know Money Better section, make it so that clicking on each of the tabs changes the media below.
 Using xhr (or any wrapper around xhr like jQuery), make an API call to https://gateway.dev.cpwys.co/api/v1/content/fetch/learnmoney to pull the corresponding media for each tab.
 Only use the first 4 of each category.
-Use the the `thumbnail_url` property to set the image of each card.
+Use the `thumbnail_url` property to set the image of each card.

 ## How to submit
 - Fork this repository on GitHub